PxCrypt v0.2.2

 PxCrypt::Encoder Class Reference

-The Encoder class provides serialization of binary data to portions of an arbitrary image's color channels.
+The Encoder class is a base class from which all PxCrypt encoders derive in order to provide serialization of binary data to portions of an arbitrary image's color channels.

 #include <>>